What is Welcome Week?

 Welcome Week is the time to learn your way around campus, make friends, and learn the lay of the land.
 The schedule will include programs and events that will help make you feel more comfortable and confident about life here at UMBC.

-For Welcome Week 2020, events will happen online.
+For Welcome Week this year, events will happen online.
 In order to ensure the best virtual experience, please install WebEx on your devices.
 All new students are part of a Woolie Group.
 For information on these groups, please click here.

 What’s the difference between Fall and Winter Welcome Week?